iamkishore0/Python/6.conditional statements/Readme.md

      False or False

 ## Logical Operators AND - Greater than zero is true - Multiplication
-     True or True
+     True and True
-     True or False
+     True and False
-     False or True
+     False and True
-     False or False
+     False and False